tomaszdudek7/gitlab-client/README.md

 directories, so in our example `tools/java/foobar` will be checked out as `/home/my-user/my-projects/tools/java/foobar`.

+(yup, it has some UI to use in terminal, not just commands)

 If you use the helper script added to `.bashrc` or `.zshrc` it will also `cd` to directory.
 By default script will also try to start Intellij to open the project, but this behavior is easy to disable (remove one